2021: A Peace of Mind

 Never expected I would catch Covid-19.
-It was early July where the second wave hit many countries in the world, including Indonesia.
+It was early July when the second wave hit many countries in the world, including Indonesia.
 My parents had it first, then myself.
 Thankfully, we had mild symptoms.
 Maybe it was also because of the complete dose of vaccine we took in April, it seriously helped us fight the virus.
 My parents and I did self-isolation at home for three weeks in total.
 This was the most stressful time for me, both physically and mentally.
 Thank God it was all over.
-Also thanks to the neighbors and to my friends who sent us many food and supports.
+Also thanks to the neighbors and to my friends who sent us many food and support.
 It meant a lot.

 4. A peace of mind